-Thanks to the preservation and redevelopment of an existing structure and the careful use of materials and resources, the Kraanspoor project demonstrates that a sound environmental approach is compatible with good integration in the site and architectural quality.
+Thanks to the preservation and redevelopment of the existing structure and the careful use of materials and resources, the Kraanspoor project demonstrates that a sound environmental approach is compatible with good integration of the site and architectural quality.

-Kraanspoor won the Green Buildings and Special Jury Award the 18th international MIPIM awards (2008) and the National Steel Construction Award 2008 in the category Office Buildings.
+Kraanspoor won the Green Buildings and Special Jury Award at the 18th international MIPIM awards in 2008 and the National Steel Construction Award 2008 in the category Office Buildings.

 Project adviser: INBO Building Consultants, Woudenberg

 OTH Project team: Trude Hooykaas, Julian Wolse/Steven Reisinger, Gerald Lindner